Last updated 8/28/23

 Click HERE to order free COVID-19 home tests.
 You can place a new order each month!

-LOOKING FOR A FLU SHOT TOO?
+LOOKING FOR A FLU SHOT?

-Drive-through Flu Shot Clinics are being held at the York Hospital Walk-in Clinic (343 US Rt 1, York, Maine) on the following dates and times:
+Drive-through Flu Shot Clinics are being held at the York Hospital Walk-in Clinic (343 US Rt 1, York, Maine) on the following dates and times: ** Arrive for your flu shot prepared by clicking this Link for the consent form and more info from York Hospital.

 MENTAL HEALTH